 However, with conversational forms, you are able to customize user paths based on their choices or by using the more elaborate conditional logic feature.
 In other words, your conversational “form” adapts the journey to every single prospect in real-time, avoiding unnecessary friction.

-This system comes in particularly handy when you decide to qualify users in the process of submitting the information to maximize average conversion rate.
+This system comes in particularly handy when you decide to qualify users in the process of submitting the information to maximize the average conversion rate.

 That’s conversion rate increase and optimization at its best!

-When visitors load your web form but don’t convert, you know they were there but you have no idea what dissuaded them from submitting the form and completing the process.
-Did they see the form and bounce?
-Did they start but got discouraged halfway?
+When visitors load your web form but don’t convert, you know they were there, but you have no idea what dissuaded them from clicking the submit button in the form and completing the process.
+Did they see the online form and bounce?
+Did they start but get discouraged halfway?
 Is there a particular field that causes friction?

 Another benefit?
 Bots are able to collect and save even partial data.
 Hence, even if a potential prospect doesn’t finish the entire sequence, you still have data to work with and perhaps design a nurture sequence that can help close the deal at a later date.